hikeventures/hikeventures.github.io/_posts/2015-02-10-Best-sleeping-pads.markdown

 ---

-# Overview of the best sleeping pads of 2016
+# Overview of the best lightweight sleeping pads of 2016

 | Sleeping Pad | R-Value | Weight  | Type  | Fabric |
 | ------------- |:-------------:|:----:| :-----:|